By Nomi Berger

 - Limit all of your dog’s outdoor exercise.
 Take your walks early in the morning or when the sun is setting.
 If the day is particularly hot and humid, forego your walks and exercise altogether.
 NEVER walk your dog, exercise or play games with him in the middle of the day, when the sun is brightest and the temperature is hottest.
 If you must exercise your dog, try to do it inside as much as possible, although even inside can be too hot.
 You might want to install ductless ac in your home to use during the summer months to help cool down your living space and make it a more enjoyable environment to exercise your dog.

 - Avoid hot asphalt, which can quickly burn the pads of your dog’s highly sensitive paws.
 Place the back of your hand to the sidewalk or pavement.
 If you can’t keep your hand there for SEVEN seconds, then both surfaces will be too hot for your dog.
 Wherever and whenever possible, walk your dog on the grass instead.
+If you live in a city and can’t avoid these surfaces, take a look at this guide on How to Protect Dog Paws From Hot Pavement.

 - NEVER leave your dog unattended in the car.
 Do NOT assume that by parking in the shade with the windows cracked that your dog will stay cool and safe.
 A car acts like a greenhouse, trapping and magnifying the sun’s strength and heat.
 Both the air and upholstery temperature can rise so rapidly that a dog can’t cool down.
 Since dogs don’t sweat, their only way of cooling down is by panting or releasing heat through their paws.
 And because a dog’s normal body temperature is about 102 F, raise it BRIEFLY by only two degrees, and heat exhaustion, brain damage, even death may occur.